Carlos Lacerda: Biography

 Lacerda was re-elected to the Chamber of Deputies later in 1954, with more votes than any other candidate.
 He also opposed the government of President Juscelino Kubitschek.

 Lacerda was elected governor of Guanabara State, comprising Rio, in 1960.
 His administration was praised by the US government and the IMF for his efforts to solve some chronic problems of Rio such as water services, public transportation and housing.
 As part of this drive, Lacerda ordered areas of the city - often areas targeted by developers - to be cleared of the inhabitants.
 Over this period, up to 140,000 people were evicted, mostly from the three favelas on the Rodrigo de Freitas lagoon, located near the beaches of the city's south zone.

 An opinionated and controversial politician, Lacerda was involved in the crisis of the resignation of President Jânio Quadros in 1961 and conspired against the presidency of João Goulart.
 Hoping to be elected president in the 1965 elections, Lacerda initially supported the 1964 military coup d'état and was nominated the UDN candidate.
 Since the military was not willing to give up power, the 1965 elections were cancelled, and Lacerda definitely fell from the military's favor.
 In 1968, his efforts to restore democracy in Brazil allied him to his old enemies, Kubitschek and Goulart, and Lacerda was arrested for a brief period and stripped of his right to run for political office for ten years.
 Then, he retired from politics and resumed his journalism and publishing career.
 In 1977, he died suddenly in Rio de Janeiro from a heart attack.
 His wife, Leticia, died in 1990.

+He has been referred to as the Brazilian counterpart of Barry Goldwater.